How to turn your personal finance experience into business planning expertise

 As I proposed last week, planning a business does have some striking similarities to personal financial planning.
 So what are these?
 Surely business planning is completely different?

 Let’s start with some obvious similarities…

 In personal planning, you are generally most concerned with the bottom line figure, and after this, in trying to trim down your regular/semi-regular expenses.
 When planning a business there are several more objectives, but managing your cash flow and budgeting costs is definitely one of them.

 Personal finance is almost always concerned with cash.
-How much money do I have when.
-In business planning there are a plethora of other reports and indicators of the financial health of a business, its risks and vulnerabilities.
+How much money do I have and when?
+In business planning, there are a plethora of other reports and indicators of the financial health of a business, its risks and vulnerabilities.
 But – cash flow is an indispensable part of planning, especially for new businesses.
-It’s an oft repeated warning, but a business can be profitable on the surface but fail if it cannot pay its debts on time.
+It’s an oft-repeated warning, but a business can be profitable on the surface but fail if it cannot pay its debts on time.

 Here are a few of the items I consider when doing personal planning:

 - What are the costs to the household of generating this level of income (transport, etc)

 - What my household’s expenditure is on necessities (keeping the lights on, etc)